 Phase 9: The Second Ceasefire Begins Jan.
-19 - Jan.
-23 2025
+19 - Feb.
+17 2025

-Sunday January 19, 2025: 2nd Ceasefire Begins on Day 470
+Sunday January 19, 2025: 2nd Ceasefire Began on Day 470

-- Phase one of the ceasefire agreement is planned to last for 6 weeks (42 days) and includes: - Release of 33 Israeli hostages (women, children, men over 50 and sick or injured people) and the release of 1,900 Palestinian prisoners - Entrance of 600 trucks of humanitarian aide into Gaza daily including 60,000 temporary homes and 200,000 temps tents - Return of Gazans to their homes in Northern Gaza - Removal of IDF positions throughout most of Gaza and a cessation of hostilities between Israel and HAMAS. - By the end of Phase one, HAMAS will still retain about two-thirds of the hostages in captivity, Israeli forces will remain in parts of Gaza, and many major Palestinian prisoners will remain in Israeli jails.
-Once all 33 hostages of Phase one are returned home, Israel will release 47 prisoners who were re-arrested after being freed in the 2011 Gilad Shalit deal. - During the second phase which will also last 42 days, Israel and HAMAS would declare a "permanent cessation of hostilities," Israeli forces would withdraw from Gaza and all remaining living hostages would be traded for Palestinian prisoners. - A third phase of 42 days calls for the exchange of all remaining bodies of dead Israeli hostages for dead Palestinian terrorists held by Israel and the end to the siege of the Gaza Strip.
+- Phase One of the ceasefire agreement is planned to last for 6 weeks (42 days) and includes: - Release of 33 Israeli hostages (women, children, men over 50 and sick or injured people) and the release of 1,900 Palestinian prisoners - Entrance of 600 trucks of humanitarian aide into Gaza daily including 60,000 temporary homes and 200,000 temps tents - Return of Gazans to their homes in Northern Gaza - Removal of IDF positions throughout most of Gaza and a cessation of hostilities between Israel and HAMAS. - By the end of Phase One, HAMAS will still retain about two-thirds of the hostages in captivity, Israeli forces will remain in parts of Gaza, and many major Palestinian prisoners will remain in Israeli jails.
+Once all 33 hostages of Phase one are returned home, Israel will release 47 prisoners who were re-arrested after being freed in the 2011 Gilad Shalit deal. - During the proposed second phase which will also last 42 days, Israel and HAMAS would declare a "permanent cessation of hostilities," Israeli forces would withdraw from Gaza and all remaining living hostages would be traded for Palestinian prisoners. - A proposed third phase of 42 days calls for the exchange of all remaining bodies of dead Israeli hostages for dead Palestinian terrorists held by Israel and the end to the siege of the Gaza Strip.

-Sunday January 19, 2025: 2nd Ceasefire Begins on Day 470
+Sunday January 19, 2025: 2nd Ceasefire Began on Day 470

-January 19: Day One

-- 3 Israeli hostages were released from HAMAS captivity Romi Gonen, Emily Damari and Doron Steinbrecher - 90 Palestinian prisoners (all women or minors) were released from Israeli prison - IDF moved its forces eastward - 630 trucks of humanitarian aid entered Gaza, the most in one day since October 7, 2023
+- January 19: Day One of the Second Ceasefire - 3 Israeli hostages were released from HAMAS captivity Romi Gonen, Emily Damari (who also holds British citizenship) and Doron Steinbrecher (who also holds Romanian citizenship) - 90 Palestinian prisoners (all women or minors) were released from Israeli prison - IDF moved its forces eastward - 630 trucks of humanitarian aid entered Gaza, the most in one day since October 7, 2023

-Pictured from right to left: Romi Gonen, Emily Damari, Doron Steinbrecher
+Pictured from L-R: Romi Gonen, Emily Damari, Doron Steinbrecher